coletonodonnell/coleton.io/content/posts/algo.md

 # Introduction

+**This is going through a rewrite, it is a bit chaotic right now.**

 These notes are on the COP3530 Data Structures and Algorithm class with the excellent Professor Kapoor at the University of Florida as well as on [Abdul Bari's DSA Course on Udemy](https://www.udemy.com/course/datastructurescncpp).
 What I have learned from each has been compounded into one living document.
 If you are interested in Abdul Bari's course but want a bit of a taste for it, there is also a free YouTube version that is [consolidated](https://youtube.com/playlist?list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O).
 Please note that these are **notes**, I can't stress this enough.
 These are written with prior knowledge in mind, and are basically useless if you aren't following along with a textbook or a course.
 They won't be teaching you well.
 These can act as a good reference for concepts and important explanations.
 Think of it as a TL;DR on things, but you're doing yourself a disservice if you even think of using these as your main source of info.
 For textbooks, check out the excellent [OpenDSA Book](https://opendsa-server.cs.vt.edu/ODSA/Books/Everything/html/index.html).
 If you prefer paper, check out "Introduction to Algorithms" by Cormen & Leiserson and "Data Structures and Algorithm Analysis in C++" by Weiss.

 ## Definition of the Data Structure and the Algorithm